 At special occasions Chladek's examplary choreographies are performed regularly.
 Viennese dance researcher Andrea Amort still knew Rosalia Chladek.
 It was her particular concern to assign the Music and Arts University of the City of Vienna for a limited period with the exploration and exclusive research of the Dancer's extensive autographs, owned by the Internationale Gesellschaft Rosalia Chladek (International Society Rosalia Chladek) and to pass on the bequest to the Theatermuseum Wien.

-The Theatermuseum already holds the collection of photographs and costumes of Rosalia Chladek.
+The important estate consists, among other things, of the artist's extensive correspondence with prominent colleagues, but also of materials relating to her works and also contains valuable collections of reviews and programmes.
 Under the project lead of Andrea Amort, this inventory will be physically reappraised and documented in written form.
 Further planned research projects (in the form of a publication a.o.) include a new critical evaluation of the internationally organized interdisciplinary training institute Hellerau-Laxenburg (1925-1939) at Schloss Laxenburg near Vienna, where Rosalia Chladek was significantly involved both as artist and as pedagogue.

 Dr. Andrea Amort